-Each year, CHWD endeavors to transfer a portion of net revenue to both designated and undesignated reserves.
+Each year, CHWD endeavors to transfer a portion of net revenue to its reserves.
 Placing ratepayer dollars in reserves ensures that CHWD can smooth-out its expenses and minimize its use of debt financing (which can add significant expense, delay, complication, and result in a loss of local control to CHWD as it implements its Capital Improvement Program).

-CHWD's designated reserves, which are described in more detail in the Appendix section of the budget, include: Water Efficiency, Water Supply, Debt Services, Employment-Related Benefits, Fleet Equipment, Rate Stabilization, Water Meter Replacement, Water Mains, Operating and Capital Improvement.
+CHWD's designated reserves, which are described in more detail in the Appendix section of the budget, include: Operating, Rate Stabilization, Debt